An Introduction to Cap Rates in Commercial Real Estate

-The Capitalization or “Cap” Rate is one of many tools that an investor uses to value a commercial real estate property.
+The Capitalization Rate or Cap Rate is one of many tools that an investor uses to value a commercial real estate investment property.
 The formula for calculating it is relatively simple, but the intuition behind it is much more complex.

 Calculating the Cap Rate

 The Cap Rate is calculated as the property’s projected year one Net Operating Income divided by its purchase price.
 Mathematically, the formula looks like this:

 Net Operating Income is calculated as property income less expenses and the purchase price is the contemplated offer price.
 For example, if a property has a projected year-one net operating income of $100,000 and a sales price of $1,000,000, the implied cap rate is 10%.

 If the purchase price is unknown, the Cap Rate formula can be rearranged to perform a back of the envelope calculation for it.
 Here is what the formula would look like: